What does Cardiac Arrest look like?

 It is likely the casualty in Scenario 2 is in cardiac arrest given the history of exertion and the demographics; male, overweight and a known smoker.
 This casualty requires immediate defibrillation and good quality CPR whilst an Ambulance is called.

 Using this approach you will not always get it right - take the example of Hank Gathers above, a 23 year old athlete who does not fit the demographic or, more famously, Fabrice Muamba, who collapsed on a football pitch on 17 March 2012, also a professional athlete aged 23.
+Or Christian Eriksen, a Danish football player, suffered a cardiac arrest while playing in a European Championship match in 2021 aged 29.
 But these exceptions are notable because they are exceptions.

 Looking at the casualty, you will make a better decision on whether they should be left to recover or to begin resuscitation rather than being based simply on whether they are in seizure or not.
 But if something just doesn’t feel right, always maintain that suspicion of Cardiac Arrest even in cases where the casualty is known to have epilepsy (6, 7).